Bio312/Lecture4/README.md

 In your web browser, type in the IP address of your instance.
 What does it say?

+# Part II: Gene Analysis in the Shell

+## Exploring LOC5513668, as in Lab 1
 ## Download the scaffold NW_001834348.1 annotation and sequence

 list the directory contents